AY2324S2-CS2103-F15-1/tp/docs/UserGuide.md

 No scheduled meeting with John Doe!
 ```

+### Update remark of a person: `remark`

+Updates the remark of a specified person.

+This command is useful for adding additional information about a person, such as their birthday or financial goals,
+that is not covered by a person's contact information.

+Format: `remark INDEX r/REMARK`

+* Updates the remark of a person at the specified `INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* If there is an existing remark, it will be overwritten with the new `REMARK`.
+* If `REMARK` is empty or consists entirely of whitespace characters, the command will **remove the previous remark**.

+Examples:

+* `remark 1 r/Plans to own a house by age 35` updates the remark of the person at index 1 to `Plans to own a house by age 35`.
+* `remark 2 r/` updates the remark of the person at index 2 to be empty.

 ### Clearing all entries : `clear`

 Clears all entries from the contact list of FINDvisor.